joelparkerhenderson/smart-criteria/README.md

 Questions that may help:

 * What metrics are being used and why?
 * How do measurements help manage the work and improve it?
 * What are the key performance indicators?
 * What are any leading indicators and lagging indicators?
 * How do various stakeholders access the metrics?

 Alternatives:

 * Motivating: stimulate interest in, or enthusiasm for, doing something.

-## Achievable
+## Actionable

-Able to start, able to continue, and able to accomplish.
+Achievable, meaning able to start, sustain, and complete.

 Questions that may help:

 * Who is working on this?
 List any roles, responsibilities, participants, etc.
 * What resources are needed?
 List any inputs, materials, budgets, approvals, etc.
 * How are the challenges?
 List any risks, assumptions, issues, dependencies, etc.

 Alternatives:

-  * Actionable: ready to start and possible to accomplish.
-  * Accomplishable, Attainable: can be successfully completed.
+* Achievable, Accomplishable, Attainable: can be successfully completed.
 * Assignable: can be given to a person or team who are responsible.
 * Agreed: discussed or negotiated and then accepted by all parties.
 * Action-oriented: willing or likely to take practical action to deal with a problem or situation.
 * Ambitious: intended to satisfy high aspirations and challenging to achieve.
 * Aligned: coming together in agreement or alliance.

-## Relevant
+## Relatable

-Closely connected to what's happening and being considered.
+Explain causal and logical connections to other areas.

 Questions that may help:

 * Can you summarize the purpose, rationale, etc.?
 * Can you summarize the context, connections, etc.?
 * How does this relate to the participants, their roles, and goals?
 * How does this interconnect with other work, such as positively or negatively?
 * Can you describe the impact, in terms that relate to adjacent goals and plans?

 Alternatives:

-  * Relatable: able to be shown or established to have a causal or logical connection to something.
+* Relevant: closely connected to what's happening and being considered.
 * Realistic: having or showing a sensible and practical idea of what can be achieved or expected.
 * Resourced: provided with materials, money, staff, and other assets necessary for effective operation.
 * Reasonable: sensible, appropriate, and fair.
 * Results-based: focused on valuable outcomes.

 ## Timely